 The Project Management Institute (PMI) is a nonprofit membership association and certification body, best known for its Project Management Professional (PMP) credential and the Project Management Body of Knowledge (PMBOK), a collection of best practices and standards for project management.
 With over 700,000 members in 180 countries, PMI is the world's largest project management association.

-PMI, along with its affiliate organizations, provide education, research, advocacy, tools and other resources to more than 2.9 million project management related professionals.
-Affiliate organizations include the Human Systems International (benchmark and assessment tools and services), ProjectManagement.com (formerly Ganthead.com) and ProjectsAtWork (communities, networks, tools and resources).
+PMI, along with its affiliate organizations, provides education, research, advocacy, tools and other resources to more than 2.9 million project management-related professionals.
+Affiliate organizations include Human Systems International (benchmark and assessment tools and services), ProjectManagement.com (formerly Ganthead.com), and ProjectsAtWork (communities, networks, tools and resources).

-As interest in the project management profession has grown, PMI's student membership has grown as well, with PMI reporting a 103 percent increase in 2014.
-PMI's Global Accreditation Center for Project Management Education Programs (GAC) reports that more than 17,000 students are current enrolled in GAC-certified project management courses.
+As interest in the project management profession has grown, PMI's student membership has grown as well, with PMI reporting a 103 percent increase.
+PMI's Global Accreditation Center for Project Management Education Programs (GAC) reports that more than 17,000 students are currently enrolled in GAC-certified project management courses.

 Aside from certifications, PMI offers a plethora of resources including training courses, educational materials, customizable tools and templates for project managers, professional development assistance, and plenty of networking opportunities through chapters and communities of practice.